AstarNetwork/builders-program/README.md

 Successful applicants will be onboarded to the program as [shared earlier](#technical-support).

+### How long will it take before I hear back from you?

+You should hear back from us within a few days of posting on the forum.

 ### Who is in the Acceleration Program Committee?

 The Acceleration Program currently consists of 8 members, 4 from the Plasm team and 4 ambassadors from our community.
 These 8 individuals will pull together their unique skillset and experiences to perform a comprehensive evaluation of your application.
 Note that if a consensus cannot be reached, the default behaviour is to reject the application.